rafalab/dsbook-part-2/README.md

-This is the code for the [Advanced Data Science](https://rafalab.github.io/dsbook-part-2/) class notes used in the [HarvardX Data Science Series](https://www.edx.org/professional-certificate/harvardx-data-science).
+This is the code for the [Advanced Data Science](https://rafalab.github.io/dsbook-part-2/) book.

+The website for **Introduction to Data Science** is [here](http://rafalab.dfci.harvard.edu/dsbook-part-1/).

+This material is used in the
+ [HarvardX Data Science Series](https://www.edx.org/professional-certificate/harvardx-data-science).

 For updates follow